The Ultimate Patagonian Experience:

 The coast of Chile stretches for over 4300 kilometers, providing endless opportunities for kayakers.
 The region we have chosen for our tours is considered Northern Patagonia and is part of the Aisen Region.
 Most people think that the southernmost portion of Chile (Southern Patagonia) is the most rugged and wild, but think again.
 We will take you into difficult to access areas with stunning landscapes, abundant wildlife, hot springs and glaciers dropping into the sea, all while enjoying the Spirit of the West safety and service you have come to expect.

 All tours start in Santiago and enjoy one day of touring and wine tasting's in Chile's fantastic and plentiful wine producing regions.
-On our second day we travel to Patagonia via a short regional flight arriving in Balmaceda.
-That night will be spent in Coyhaique were we get a chance to experience a true Patagonian frontier town.
-On day three of the tour we will meet our floating home, the 57-foot motor vessel called the Noctiluca.
+On our second day we travel to Patagonia via a short regional flight.
+We will then meet our floating home, the 57-foot motor vessel called the Noctiluca.
+From here the world is our oyster as we explore this incredible coast line.

 When to Go